sofnom/HistoPathNCA_pipeline/README.md

 # HistoPathNCA_pipeline
-A nuclear and cell annotation pipeline from histopathology H&amp;E slides using CellProfiler.
+A nuclear and cell annotation pipeline for histopathology H&amp;E slides using CellProfiler.